-Measuring Impact.
-Entrepreneurial / innovative HEIs need to understand the impact of the changes they bring about in their institution.
-The concept of an entrepreneurial / innovative HEI combines institutional self-perception, external reflection and an evidence-based approach.
-However, impact measurement in HEIs remains underdeveloped.
-The current measurements typically focus on the quantity of spin-offs, the volume and quality of intellectual property generation and research income generation, rather than graduate entrepreneurship, teaching and learning outcomes, retaining talent, the contribution to local economic development or the impact of the broader entrepreneurial agenda.
-This section identifies the areas where an institution might measure impact.
+Impact of the Entrepreneurial HEI.
+Entrepreneurial and innovative higher education institutions need to understand the impact of the changes they bring about.
+The entrepreneurial HEI combines institutional self-perception, external reflection and an evidence-based approach.
+An HEI that monitors the impact of all activities connected to the entrepreneurial and innovation agenda generates valuable information and data to be used to improve its own performance.
+Metrics should span beyond spin-off creation, the volume and quality of intellectual property generation and research income generation.
+Assessment activities should focus also on graduate entrepreneurship, skills and competence development, teaching and learning outcomes, talent retention, contribution to global, national and local economic development or the impact of the institution's broader entrepreneurial agenda.